hohoaisan/simple-dockerized-nextjs-mssql/README.md

 1. Clone this repository `git clone https://github.com/hohoaisan/simple-dockerized-nextjs-mssql.git`
 2. Change your terminal working directory to cloned folder `cd simple-dockerized-nextjs-mssql`
 3. Simply run `docker-compose up` and wait for it (for the first time, Docker has to pull heavy images from Docker Hub, so the time is suprisingly longer than the next time you build this)
+4. Open http://locahost:3000 on the browser to view the result
 ### Developing with live reload enabled
 Notice: Live reloading only works if the original files are stored in the Linux filesystem ([reason](https://docs.docker.com/docker-for-windows/wsl/#best-practices)), so basically when you make changes to the source code in Windows folder, it'll not work, I recommend clonning and running this in [WSL2](https://docs.docker.com/docker-for-windows/wsl/).
 1. Clone this repository `git clone https://github.com/hohoaisan/simple-dockerized-nextjs-mssql.git`